 In today’s Graniteville, 1847, Benjamin Palmer quarried the north side of Snake Meadow hill.
 Operations continued into the twentieth century.
 The operation was purchased by Essex Bituminous Concrete Corp of Peabody in the 1940s.
 Overall operations wound down in the 1970s.

 This photo of the Fletcher Quarry at Oak Hill was taken in 1949.
 According to the company’s website, Fletcher developed a joint cutting saw for making straight curb after quarrying in 1965, as well as later innovations such as a multi-diamond wire quarry saw for curbing slab directly in the quarry in 2004.
 While Fletcher Granite Co. was established in 1881, nearly half of the active quarries in town were on Snake Meadow Hill by 1911.
 Today, Fletcher’s Oak Hill quarry represents the only remaining Westford operation.

 2.5 x 4.5″

 Geoff Hall conducts a wonderful and in-depth look into the

 history of one of Westford’s storied mill villages.

 Where Has All The Granite Gone?

-1800’s big production boost because of building canals to Boston.
+1800’s saw a big production boost because of building canals to Boston.
 Used the granite to line the bottom and sides of the canal and after being built the canal also helped transport the heavy granite and much, much more

-In 2003 the Westford Historical Society published a calendar titled “Where has all the Granite Gone”
+In 2003 the Westford Historical Society published a calendar titled “Where has all the Granite Gone?”